-Now that you have docker running on your computer, let’s take a look at Creating your first Dockerfile
+Now that you have docker running on your computer let's create your first Dockerfile.

-Before creating a container, you need to understand the basics of what a container is.
-A container runs natively on Linux (or in Docker desktop) and shares the kernel of the host machine with other containers.
+Before creating a container, you need to understand what a container is.
+A container runs natively on Linux (or in Docker desktop) and shares the host machine's kernel with other containers.
 It runs a discrete process, taking no more memory than any further executable, making it lightweight.

 Now that you've set up your environment, you can begin to develop containerized applications.

-Since the documentation on how to create a container is already readily available online, we suggest you follow this great guide from Docker on Building and Running your image:
+Since the documentation on how to create a container is already readily available online, we suggest you follow this excellent guide from Docker on Building and Running your image: